gitbucket/gitbucket/README.md

 GitBucket is a Git platform powered by Scala offering:
 - Easy installation
 - High extensibility by plugins
-- API compatibility with Github
+- API compatibility with GitHub

 Features
 --------